akajuvonen/akajuvonen.github.io/_drafts/spark-mllib-vs-ml.md

 # Dataframe API

+First, a few notes on naming conventions.
+This is to ease some confusion that might appear when finding information about different APIs.
+Officially, the new API is called SparkML Dataframe-based API.
+This is the name that I will be using, as well.
+However, many if not most people use MLlib when referring to the old RDD API, and SparkML or Spark ML when talking about the new one.
+This is not an official name, however.

 The [new API][dfapi] is based on [Dataframes][dataset] instead of RDDs, and it is now used as the primary API for Sparks machine learning capabilites.
 TODO: What is Dataset?
 Examples, implications for programmers.
 Pros, cons.